Max Payne Extract

 Sound Bridge: City noise, Sirens

-The fading in of sounds from a new scene gives the viewer the impression of a fresh start and the previous experiences have moved on
+The fading in of sounds from a new scene gives the viewer the

 16